chethanvasishta/essential-cs/README.md

     - Do threads share the virtual address space?
     - Can a thread access the memory of another thread?
     - Can a thread access the stack of another thread?
+15. [Stack]
+    - Can you write beyond a stack frame?
+16. [Compatibility]
+    - If I build a main.exe in a Windows machine, can I run it on Linux?
+Why not?
+        - What if the loader was also ported to Linux?
+Can I run it then?
+            - How are system calls handled in Windows vs Linux?
+17. If I copy-paste main.exe to any other machine with a different Windows OS, would it be able to run?
+    - What if the machines had the same version of OS?
+        - What if the machines all had x86 architecture? (x86, but different processors)
+18. What happens when I run a 32-bit process on a 64-bit machine?

 ### Multiple-Processes